Best Gravel Patio Ideas: DIY Design & Materials

 Flagstone and Gravel

 A flagstone is a flat stone slab of slate, sandstone, or limestone which is rectangular or square shaped used for paving.
 It is a preferred material for patios because of its narrow-packed joints.
+Flagstones come in various colors such as gray, brown, reddish or blue.
+It usually costs around $15 to $30 per square foot.

+Flagstone and pea gravel patios are constructed by dry laid method wherein the large stones are set in a bed of sand or pea gravel.
+The recommended depth for this is 3 inches.
 The excavated area for the patio is filled with coarse sand and aggregates then flagstones are placed in a specific pattern.
 The joints are filled with the specific gravel of choice or sometimes mortared or planted with grass.

-Flagstone and gravel patios have a natural and organic look and works for both informal and formal design styles.
+Flagstone and gravel patios have a natural and organic look and work for both informal and formal design styles.
 If you are aiming for a casual patio setting, use irregularly shaped flagstones and arrange them in a random pattern.
+If leaning towards a more formal vibe for your patio, lay rectangular flagstones in a uniform pattern.

 Slate and Gravel

 Slate is a fine grained greenish, blue, gray rock.
 It is usually sold for $18 to $30 per square foot.
-Though it costs up to three times more than other paving materials, slate still remains to be well loved by landscapers and homeowners because it is natural looking, durable and resilient.
+Though it costs up to three times more than other paving materials, slate still remains well loved by landscapers and homeowners because it is natural looking, durable and resilient.

+Irregularly shaped slate gives patios and garden an interesting and eclectic touch.
+The combination of slate and rock works perfectly for Mediterranean inspired homes and gardens by giving them a rustic flair.
 Just like majority of pebbled patio types, slate and pebble patios use the same dry laying method wherein the slate pieces are arranged in a particular pattern and filled with pea sized gravel in between the joints.

 During installation, it is ideal to start at a corner while keeping the gaps at a minimum.
 When the slate is completely set in a foundation base material, tamp each piece with a mallet and pour sand to fill the gaps then add grave as topper.